What is the thyroid?

 - The 5-year survival rate for people with medullary thyroid cancer is about 86 percent; the 10-year survival rate is about 65 percent.

 - The 5-year survival rate for people with anaplastic thyroid cancer is about 7 percent.

 In many cases, it is not possible to prevent thyroid cancer.
 However, the following might help reduce or eliminate the risk of thyroid cancer:

-- Eating healthy foods.
+- Eating a healthy diet.
 A diet high in fruits and vegetables and low in animal fat can reduce the risk of many types of cancer.
 The American Cancer Society recommends eating at least five servings of fruits and vegetables every day.
 Unsaturated fats (omega-3 fatty acids), especially those found in salmon and other fish, might help protect against cancer.
 Maintaining a healthy weight can also help protect against many diseases, including cancer of the thyroid.

-© Copyright 1995-2012 The Cleveland Clinic Foundation.
+© Copyright 1995-2015 The Cleveland Clinic Foundation.
 All rights reserved.

 Can't find the health information you’re looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 1/2/2012...#12210
+This document was last reviewed on: 8/31/2015...#12210